 The first time I heard about Punta del Este was back in 2011 when I did a Spanish course in Buenos Aires, Argentina.
-Me and my Brazilian friends were planning a trip to Colonia del Sacramento in Uruguay.
-I was talking to my teacher on the topic of Uruguay and he mentioned a town that combined riches and crime at land’s end.
+My Brazilian friends and I were planning a trip to Colonia del Sacramento in Uruguay.
+I was talking to my teacher on the topic of Uruguay and he mentioned a town that combined riches and crime at the land’s end.
 He told me it was a beach resort like on the French Riviera, but one where dodgy types would also conduct their business.
 One could obtain a freshly forged passport, driver’s license, birth certificate and so forth in this hell-hole meets sandy heaven, or so I had been told.
 A counterfeit clean slate, for a mere $5000.

 Ever since leaving the South American continent as a 20-year-old student, I had been dreaming about going to this thrilling place.
 Especially when things got tough and when I just wanted to disappear from my bullshit.
 I imagined a place where the air was thick with humidity and people wearing too much bling.
-Yachts, champagne and people talking really fast.
+Yachts, champagne, and people talking really fast.
 Some folks would even try to sell me drugs without questioning my height or age…

-Now, as of 2016, I’ve finally been to Punta del Este… and I think I might have gotten it confused with Ciudad del Este in Paraguay, if anything at all!
+Now, as of 2016, I’ve finally been to Punta del Este… and I think I might have gotten it confused with Ciudad del Este in Paraguay if anything at all!

 You see, Punta del Este is just a town at the beach: busy in summer, ghostly in winter.
 When hitchhiking into town with my drivers Marcelo and Sonia, I saw the white town appearing from the highway.
 Endless rows of tall white buildings bending along the bay.
-From a distance it’s quite impressive, but from up close the only reaction is:
+From a distance, it’s quite impressive, but from up close the only reaction is:

 “What have you done to this place?”

 Before I headed out to Punta del Este, I was staying in Uruguay’s capital Montevideo – writing another travel guide.
-Facebook dropped a couple of location targeted ads to me.
+Facebook dropped a couple of location-targeted ads to me.
 One of them for ridiculous apartments for sale in the ‘Trump Tower’ of Punta del Este… “Shit…” I thought, “Nothing good can come out of this.”